grip-on-software/monetdb-import/Database_structure.md

         version of the changes made in the commit are finalized.
     -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
         in which this commit was made, based on date intervals.
 If the commit is not matched to a sprint, then this is 0.
+In the case of overlapping sprints, the latest sprint that still contains the commit is used.
     -   **developer_id** - INT - reference to vcs_developer.alias_id:
         The developer that made the commit.
     -   **message** - TEXT: The full commit message that is shown in